Renan Larue: Early life and education

 Born in the Côtes-d'Armor, Larue studied French literature at the Paris-Sorbonne University, graduating in 2000 with a BA.
 He went on to obtain three master's degrees: in history from the School for Advanced Studies in the Social Sciences in Paris in 2002, in philosophy from the University of Paris I in 2003, and in classical literature from the University of Strasbourg in 2006.
 In 2007, he received an Agrégation de lettres modernes.

 Larue was awarded a PhD in French literature in 2011 by the University of Picardy Jules Verne.
 His PhD dissertation focused on the history of vegetarianism in the West and formed the basis of his first book, Le végétarisme et ses ennemis.

 Career

 Larue is an assistant professor of French literature at the University of California, Santa Barbara.
 In 2016 he offered a course in vegan studies, the first course of its kind in the United States.
-He currently runs the Vegan Studies program at the University of California, Santa Barbara.
+As of 2021 he ran the Vegan Studies program at the University of California, Santa Barbara.